0xbrax/trusto/README.md

 https://trusto-foo.vercel.app

-TODO Warning: remove 0.0.0.0/0 from Mongo and set Vercel IP
+TODO Warning: check 0.0.0.0/0 database access IP in MongoDB

-TODO Warning: bigint --> vercel serverless fn & solana web3js
+TODO Upgrade: "bigint" Solana Web3.js is not compatible with Vercel serverless fn, pure JS will be used (less performance)